 A good part of making interactivity successful also relies on timing; for example, conducting surveys immediately after sessions ensure more accuracy.
 While apps and sensors have their place, in-person communication with staff should also be encouraged as much as possible.

 But gathering metrics is becoming a thorny issue these days.
 You need the right balance between invasiveness and personalization for this to work.
 Another potential issue lies in actually making sense of the metrics produced.
 They shouldn’t just be numbers to be reported, but trends to be interpreted and acted upon.

 At their most powerful, metrics can be used in real-time to predict and fulfill your attendees’ desires.
 Then, similar tools such as your app can be used to guide customers to individual journeys that will make the event more meaningful for them.

-Understanding how WiFi works is the key to lowering costs, because it will help you zero in on the exact setup you will need.
-As more event providers begin to understand WiFi basics, you’ll get more savings because they can tell you exactly what connections they need, how many are needed, and for how long sessions should last.
+Understanding how WiFi works is the key to lowering costs.
+It will help you zero in on the exact setup you will need.
+As more event providers begin to understand WiFi basics, you’ll get more savings because they can tell you exactly what connections they need, how many are needed, and how long sessions should last.

 Then again, WiFi could also be a venue for sponsorships, where you can exchange some online time for your partners’ visibility on your attendees’ devices.

 This year a more holistic security approach is taking the lead as the fight stretches into the digital realm.
 A continuous stream of cyber threats has hit even tech giants like Facebook and established brands like Under Armour.
 This has resulted in data breaches compromising the personal details of millions of customers.